Locally connected Smale spaces, pinched spectrum, and infra-nilmanifolds: Locally connected Smale spaces and upper exponents

 Since $d(x_{n, j}, x_{n, j+1})\le C_1e^{-\alpha(n_0-2k_0+n)}$, the closure of $\bigcup_{n=1}^\infty\gamma_n$ is the image of a continuous curve connecting $x$ to $y$.
 Diameter of the image of the curve is not greater than $\frac{2C_1^2Ae^{2\alpha k_0}}{1-e^{-\alpha}}\cdot d(x, y)$. \end{proof}

 Let us summarize now the proof of Theorem~\ref{th:connectedness}.
-Equivalence of (1) and (2) is shown in Proposition~\ref{pr:oneandtwo}.
-Implication (2)$\Rightarrow$(3) is given in Proposition~\ref{pr:locthencon}.
-Equivalence of (4) and (5) is contained in Proposition~\ref{pr:primenonprime}.
-Proposition~\ref{pr:congraphcon} shows then that (3) implies (4).
-Proposition~\ref{pr:upperexp} proves that (5) implies (6).
-Condition (6) obviously implies (5).
-Proposition~\ref{pr:pathcon} shows that (5) implies connectivity and local connectivity of the leaves, i.e., that (5) implies (2) and (3).
+The equivalence of (1) and (2) is shown in Proposition~\ref{pr:oneandtwo}.
+The implication (2)$\Rightarrow$(3) is given in Proposition~\ref{pr:locthencon}.
+The equivalence of (6) and (7) is contained in Proposition~\ref{pr:primenonprime}.
+Proposition~\ref{pr:congraphcon} shows then that (3) implies (6).
+Proposition~\ref{pr:upperexp} proves that (7) implies (8).
+Condition (8) obviously implies (7).
+Proposition~\ref{pr:pathcon} shows that (7) implies path connectivity and local path connectivity of the leaves, i.e., that (7) implies (4) and (5).
+The implications (3)$\Rightarrow$(1), (5)$\Rightarrow$(3), and (4)$\Rightarrow$(2) are obvious.
+This finishes the proof of Theorem~\ref{th:connectedness}.